SeanMcP/teleport/README.md

-# Teleporter
+# Teleport

 An experimental utility to inline CSS `@import`s

 ---

 Organizing CSS styles into multiple files is nice but chaining network requests isn't.
-Teleporter solves this by resolving and inlining CSS imports.
+Teleport solves this by resolving and inlining CSS imports.
 You get the benefits of `@import` statements without the drawbacks.

 In: